johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

                   APPSETTINGS_RECIPIENT_EMAIL="${{ secrets.APPSETTINGS_RECIPIENT_EMAIL }}"
 ```

-There's a lot in this pipeline.
+There's a lot in this workflow.
 Let's dig into the `build` and `deploy` jobs to see what's happening.

 ### `build` - building our image